A Clockwork Sodom

 A Clockwork Sodom / Tentacles of Destruction is an EP by grindcore band Agoraphobic Nosebleed.
 The music on this EP was recorded shortly after Altered States of America was completed, featuring the same line-up.
 The EP featured a more metal sound than previous efforts.
 The songs were meant to be a contrast to "the absurdity of Altered States of America", and so were all written to be longer than 2 minutes.
 The release was a one-time pressing, limited to 800 copies.
 The front cover was done by German artist Florian Bertmer.

+The cover art depicts a "zombified" version of A Clockwork Orange's cover.